Investigations of Allegations of Employee Misconduct

-Managers are required to notify the BC Public Service Agency promptly after being made aware of allegations of employee misconduct that, if confirmed, may result in discipline.
-In these circumstances, managers must first consult with an Agency representative before commencing any review, investigation or suspension of an employee.
+Managers are required to notify the BC Public Service Agency (PSA) promptly after being made aware of allegations of employee misconduct that, if confirmed, may result in discipline.
+In these circumstances, managers must first consult with a PSA representative before commencing any review, investigation, or suspension of an employee.

 How do I notify the BC Public Service Agency of alleged or suspected misconduct?

 The best way to contact us is by submitting an online service request through AskMyHR.
-Please select “Supervising and Leading People” from the “Services” drop down menu.
+Choose Myself (or) My Team/Organization > Workplace Disputes & Conflicts > Other Issues & Inquiries.
 Your service request will be sent directly to an advisor who can assist you.

-Should a situation arise after regular business hours that necessitates suspending an employee immediately, the Ministry may make the decision and consult with the Agency on the next business day with respect to the merits of that suspension.
+Should a situation arise after regular business hours that necessitates suspending an employee immediately, the ministry may make the decision and consult with the PSA on the next business day with respect to the merits of that suspension.

 What happens after I notify the BC Public Service Agency?

-Once the Agency has been informed, a representative will review the allegations with you and make a determination regarding the potential seriousness of the allegations and the extent of the Agency’s involvement in any response to, or investigation of, the allegations.
-If it is determined that there is no need for an investigation, the Agency will provide advice and guidance regarding an appropriate response.
+Once the PSA has been informed, a representative will review the allegations with you and make a determination regarding the potential seriousness of the allegations and the extent of the PSA’s involvement in any response to, or investigation of, the allegations.
+If it's determined that there's no need for an investigation, the PSA will provide advice and guidance regarding an appropriate response.

 How is an investigation conducted?